Alfred Packer: Expedition

-Having heard of gold that had been discovered in Breckenridge, Robert McGrue found a party of twenty ready to join him and make the trip from Salt Lake City to the San Juan Mountains, south of Colorado Territory.
+Having heard of gold that had been discovered in Breckenridge, Robert McGrue found a party of 20 ready to join him and make the trip from Salt Lake City to the San Juan Mountains, south of Colorado Territory.
 The men, who were largely strangers to each other, left by November 1873.
 One of them, George Tracy, declared that the party encountered a 23-year-old man called Alfred Packer near Provo.
 After they told him they were headed to the gold country of the San Juan Mountains, Packer said he would like to join them, claiming he was both a prospector and a guide, and that he knew the San Juan territory well.
 As he had no provisions, he offered $25 to join the band.
 The prospectors, who needed a guide, accepted Packer's help.

-On the first part of the trip to the San Juan Mountains, members of McGrue's party later said that he had apparently overstated his experience of being familiar to the area, or had even possibly fabricated his qualifications altogether.
+On the first part of the trip to the San Juan Mountains, members of McGrue's party later said he had apparently overstated his experience of being familiar to the area, or had even possibly fabricated his qualifications altogether.
 He was also reported as being without a rifle at the time the expedition left, having only a Colt revolver with him.
 Throughout the course of their journey, Packer was reported as being greedy with rations, lazy, and obstinate.
 He apparently was obsessed with how much money the members had brought with them for the journey.
 He was reported to have quarreled constantly with party member Frank Miller.
 At the time of his first trial, Packer was characterized as a "whining fraud" by party member Preston Nutter.
 His epileptic seizures also made his presence in the group apparently strenuous.
 Moreover, there were rumours about Packer having spent time in jail in Salt Lake City, on the charge of having murdered a hunting partner.

 Despite the presence of Packer as a guide, the party progressed more slowly than expected towards Breckenridge.
 The winter proved to be a major obstacle for them, crippling wagons and horses.
 While progressing along the Spanish Trail they encountered heavy snow which hid the path, forcing the party members to rely almost solely on a compass.
 Packer's inexperience was also beginning to show itself, and the party ultimately became lost.
 Provisions quickly ran out, and the men were reduced to surviving first on horse feed, and were nearing the point where they would consider eating the horses themselves.